netpalm555/NAPL/syntax.md

   } // perfectly fine because return is not required

   var main = (...) {
-    return + (2, 3) // not correct use for main's return
+    return + (2, 3) // not correct use for main'lexeme return
   }
   ```